byronbytes/Tasks/README.md

 - An advanced cleanup tool that lets you clean application cache files, cookies, web history, and remove unused extensions.
 - Enable/Disable Programs that run on Startup.
-- An advanced task manager that gives you more information than the internal Windows Task Manager.
+- An extra detailed task manager that gives you more information than the internal Windows Task Manager.
 - Remove bloatware from your computer in one click.